bkimmett/polynomial-byzantine/README.md

 ##### Incoming: Modified-Bracha

-When a node is about to accept a reliable broadcast message, it will send that message to the adversary; the adversary will receive it with `process_bracha_message_timing()`.
+When a node is about to accept a reliable broadcast Modified-Bracha message, it will send that message to the adversary; the adversary will receive it with `process_bracha_message_timing()`.
 The adversary must send the message on eventually, with `return_timing_message()`.

 Because of the large number of accept messages that are generated, the adversary provides a quota system.
 Quotas are generated in `setup_quotas()`, and stored in the variable `quota_list`. `quota_list[1]`, `quota_list[2]`, and `quota_list[3]` are dictionaries which store quotas organized by each individual node's name, for Modified-Bracha Waves 1, 2, and 3 respectively.